trimstray/nginx-admins-handbook/README.md

 ##### GNU Debugger (gdb)

+You can use GDB to extract very useful information about NGINX instances, e.g. the log from memory or configuration from running process.

 ###### Dump configuration from a running process

   > It's very useful when you need to verify which configuration has been loaded and restore a previous configuration if the version on disk has been accidentally removed or overwritten.